 Individual Project II

-Master’s study programme Environment (2nd level)
+Master’s study programme Environment (second cycle)

 Objectives and competences

 The main goal of the course is to teach the student how to approach to project-oriented solving of a problem, which principles to apply during the project implementation and how correctly interpret and disseminate the project results

 Competences: attaining skills for analysis of a problem, design and planning of project work, implementation of the project tasks and interpretation of results.

 Each student selects the topic of his/her project upon prior agreement with his/her mentor, who supervises the student’s project work.
 The topic can be equal to the one of the Individual Project I, but has to represent an upgrade of the latter.

 • The students will be capable to autonomously aquire the already existing knowledge of research topics

 • The students wil be capable to design the plan of project tasks and implement them